Before it happened to my own dog, I had no idea what acid reflux looked like — or that dogs could even get it.

 Fasting or feeding fruit accelerates the body’s detoxification processes.
 If the reflux happened as part of detox, fasting or feeding fruit should speed up toxin elimination.
 It helps move your dog through the reflux symptoms to the healed state that’s on the other side.

-At worst, it adds to the problem by creating another burden in the form of a drug the dog’s body has to metabolize and eliminate … before it can get back to the real task of healing the gut.
+At worst, it adds to the problem.
+It creates another burden in the form of a drug the dog’s body has to metabolize and eliminate.
+Only then can it get back to the real task of healing the gut.

 If you decide to try this for your dog, you’ll need to experiment a bit.
 Try varying the frequency of fasting or eating fruit to see what suits him best.

 For Shiva, I usually alternate meat and fruit days.
-But if he has an acid reflux attack, I fast him for a day or two before returning to the meat and fruit rotation.
+But if he has an acid reflux attack, I fast him for a day or two.
+Then we return to the meat and fruit rotation.

 Other Things You Can Try